-List of Category 2 Institutes and Centres according to Sectors and Central Services, as approved by UNESCO's General Conference:
+List of Category 2 Institutes and Centres (C2Cs) by UNESCO fields of competence:

 - Natural Sciences

 At its 40th session (November 2019) UNESCO’s General Conference adopted 40 C/Resolution 99 by which it approved a new “Strategy for Category 2 Institutes and Centres under the auspices of UNESCO”, also referred to as the “2019 Strategy” (document 40 C/79), which supersedes all relevant prior resolutions by the General Conference on the subject.

 Some new features in the 2019 Strategy include:

 - Eligibility of proposals: Only existing institutions with their own legal personality and a proven track record of excellence of at least two years in UNESCO’s fields of competence may be proposed for C2C status.
 The activities of category 2 institutes and centres must be international or regional in scope and shall contribute to the global development agendas.

 - Timeframe for submission: Proposals for the establishment of new C2Cs may only be submitted to UNESCO by 31 March of the first year of the UNESCO C/5 biennium.
 Feasibility studies for the establishment of new C2Cs must be completed by 15 March of the second year of the C/5 biennium.

 - Agreement and entry into force: A tripartite agreement should be concluded between UNESCO, the Member State(s) concerned and the institution.
 Alternatively, depending on the legal requirements of Member States, two bipartite agreements can be concluded.
 The date of the entry into force of the agreement shall be the date of the signature of the agreement, or alternatively, after an exchange of letters formally notifying that all legal requirements have been fulfilled for the functioning of the Centre.
 The standard duration of agreements for C2Cs is eight years.